 - restrictions of the right to a fair trial;

-Please, send your written questions addressed to P.O.
-Box 146, 1504 Sofia or to the electronic address of the BHC Legal Defense Programme, legal (at) bghelsinki.org.
+Please, send your written questions addressed to 7 Varbitsa Str., 1504 Sofia, Bulgaria or to the electronic address of the BHC Legal Defense Programme, legal (at) bghelsinki.org.
 Only copies of the relevant documents are accepted.
-Please, specify if you would like to receive the copies of these documents back.
+In case you send us originals, please, specify if you would like to receive these original documents back.
 You will receive written notification if the BHC will be in a position to provide legal aid within 30 days.
+If no answer is received within this period than no legal will be provided.

-Due to the extremely high number of requests for legal aid, the Legal Defence Programme is not able to provide such in all cases.
-The Programme does not grant legal help and does not take up a position in the following cases:
+Due to the high number of requests for legal aid, the Legal Defence Programme is not able to provide such in all cases.
+The Programme does not grant legal aid and does not take up a position in the following cases:

 - property or restitution disputes;